picture of tbs certificates

 Step 1: Generate your certificate signing request file (CSR - PKCS #10)

-You have to use one of this server function to create a certificate request (CSR, Certificate Signing Request).
-Search for the related section in your server manual.
-You'll find below some condensed instructions for the most common servers.
+You will need to use a function on this server to generate a Certificate Signing Request (CSR).
+Look for the section detailing this operation in your software's help and manuals.
+Below you will find summarized instructions for the most common servers.

-It is advised to generate a 2048-bit lenght minimum private key: The ANSSI (former DCSSI) made it mandatory to use 2048-bit keys from January 1, 2011.
-More information here.
+It is advised to generate a public key of at least 2048-bit ANSSI and NIST impose the use of 2048-bit keys or more since January 1st 2011, More information here.

 Hosting companies: The certificate is always under the name of your customer, here we are then talking about your customer's documents.

-Indicate here your SSL server name, such as "secure.company.com", "www.my-domain.com" or "www.product.com".
+here you have to indicate the name of your SSL server, for example "secure.entreprise.fr", or "www.mon-domaine.fr" or www.produit.com.
 No IP address (learn more).
 No spaces nor blank characters.

 in France indicate the name of the department where your company headquarters are based (not the number).